 Here are some prototypes that haven't hit production yet.
 Firstly, a crowdfunding app that visualises donations as balls.
 Second, using parallax to give the user a sense of depth over more conventional shadows.

 This was an app that notified you when tickets became available instantly, so you could jump on them before others/bots.
-Unfortunately it was never released due to restrictions from ticket sellers websites.
+Unfortunately it was never released due to new restrictions from ticket sellers websites.

 Magic Ruler is a simple app that uses sensor data from your phone to measure distances.
 It was a fun project that gave surprisingly accurate answers.